8bitbuddhist/PixelMaestro/docs/canvas.md

 # Canvas
-A Canvas is a special class for drawing custom shapes and patterns on a Section.
-Canvases are rendered independently from animations, making it possible to show both at the same time.
+The Canvas class lets you draw custom shapes and patterns on a Section.
 At its core, a Canvas is a grid of pixels.
-Instead of containing a color value, these pixels contain a boolean value set to false.
-When you draw something on a canvas, the pixels that have been drawn over are set to true.
-When the Section renders the Canvas, it draws all of the pixels that have been set to true and ignores the pixels that were set to false.
+But instead of containing a color value, these pixels contain a boolean value.
+When you draw something on a Canvas, the pixels that have been drawn over are toggled from `false` to `true`.
+When the Section renders the Canvas, it draws all of the pixels that have been set to `true` and ignores the pixels that were set to `false`.

-Tip: See the [CanvasDemo class](../gui/demo/canvasdemo.cpp) in the PixelMaestro QT application for an example.
+See the [CanvasDemo class](../gui/demo/canvasdemo.cpp) in the PixelMaestro QT application for an example.

 ## Contents
 1. [Creating a Canvas](#creating-a-canvas)